Kemanth/Competitive-Coding/README.md

 # Competitive-Coding
-This repo is providing code for popular alogrithms.
+This repository is providing code for popular alogrithms.